Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Could a photographer win a lawsuit against Facebook for re-selling his photos?
-We may never know until it's put to the test, but the simple truth is that making a change now to remove your photo is too little, too late.
+We may never know until it’s tested, but the simple truth is that making a change to remove your photo is too little, too late.
 The previous user agreement granted a perpetual license for Facebook to use, including to sell for commercial advertising.
-That's been in place since at least 2008.
+That’s been in place since at least 2008.

 It isn’t in Facebook’s interest to alienate its user base.
 Photography is an enormous part of social media these days.
 If you see a television commercial for a social media platform these days, it’s very likely to feature several photos uploaded by its users.
 I don’t think that hurts photographers.

-By the way, Facebook owns Instagram and claims that it owns the rights to all photos on that service.
-What's the rationale for selling the photos that users submitted to the service?
+By the way, Facebook owns Instagram and claims it owns the rights to all photos on that service.
+What’s the rationale for selling users’ photos submitted to the service?

 Google+ Says “Me, Too!”

 The New York Times broke the news of the latest change to the Terms of Service for Google+.

 The result is that Google may use your identity as part of advertisements.
 As I’ve heard it explained, the notion is that you are making an endorsement when you click the +1 button on a post.

-My thought is that this is even more dangerous to users than selling their photos.
+I think this is even more dangerous to users than selling their photos.
 Google+ is potentially compromising your reputation.
 Good thing that the service shut down.

-Another concern of mine is that the things I like may not apply to everyone in my audience.
+Another concern is that the things I like may not apply to everyone in my audience.
 The folks who like my photos of Walt Disney World may not be as happy to see an endorsement for one of the scantily clad models that now show up in their browser because I hit +1 on a photo.